Dung24-6/Dung24-6/README.md

 _**This is why I loved technology: if you used it right, it could give you power and privacy.**_

 Cory Doctorow

+_**Men in general judge more from appearances than from reality.
+All men have eyes, but few have the gift of penetration.**_

+Niccolò Machiavelli